 No matter which professional fluoride is used, note that a professional prophylaxis is not needed prior to the application of professional topical fluoride products, because fluoride uptake and caries inhibition are not improved by a prophylaxis.
+However, if plaque biofilm is prevalent, it is prudent to remove it first before a professional application of fluoride.
 Also, the use of a fluoride prophylaxis paste at their recall appointment does not replace a professionally applied fluoride application.
-Moreover, the patient with a high caries risk should not only receive topical fluoride treatment on a quarterly basis, but will require a prescription for a 5,000 ppm toothpaste to use at home daily, as well.
+Moreover, the patient with a high caries risk should not only receive topical fluoride treatment on a quarterly basis but will require a prescription for a 5,000 ppm toothpaste to use at home daily.
 Based on a recent clinical examination, if a patient is diagnosed as a low caries risk, then a topical fluoride treatment is not necessary.
 There is little fluoride deposition lasting more than 24 hours when fluoride is applied to sound, fully-maturated enamel.
 Therefore, there appears to be no preventive benefits from the application of fluoride to adult patients with sound enamel.

 Your session is about to expire.
 Do you want to continue logged in?